Last updated: April 18, 2026 · By Eternal Elixir Science Team

 - Short-term high dose (1,000–1,750 mg/day): Used in clinical protocols for more pronounced liver stress, cholestatic conditions, or focused detox windows.
 Typically capped at 30–60 days before stepping back down to a maintenance dose.

-The upper tier is not a daily-forever dose.
-A 2018 review published in the British Journal of Pharmacology by Wang et al. demonstrated that TUDCA’s benefits on intestinal barrier function, gut inflammation, and hepatic steatosis in non-alcoholic fatty liver disease models are dose-dependent but plateau once a threshold is reached — more is not linearly better (Wang et al., 2018).
+The upper tier is not a forever dose.
+A 2018 review in the British Journal of Pharmacology by Wang et al. showed TUDCA helps the gut barrier, gut inflammation, and fatty liver in animal models.
+The effects are dose-dependent, but they plateau once you hit a threshold.
+More is not linearly better (Wang et al., 2018).
 Doubling your dose does not double your results; it just increases the likelihood of mild gastrointestinal side effects.

 What About Dr Berg and Other High-Dose Protocols?

-You will see influencer content online suggesting 1,000–2,000 mg daily as a default.
-That is pulled from short-duration clinical protocols, not sustainable supplementation.
-A sensible baseline for an Australian adult with no diagnosed liver condition is 500 mg per day, taken for 8–12 weeks, then reassessed.
-If you are running TUDCA alongside performance stacks or during a heavy training block, 1,000 mg split across two doses is reasonable for 4–8 weeks.
+You will see influencer content online pushing 1,000–2,000 mg daily as a default.
+That number is pulled from short clinical trials.
+It is not meant for long-term use.
+A sensible baseline for an Australian adult with no liver condition is 500 mg per day.
+Run it for 8 to 12 weeks.
+Then reassess.
+Are you running TUDCA with a performance stack or a heavy training block?
+Take 1,000 mg split across two doses.
+Hold it for 4 to 8 weeks.

 Best Time to Take TUDCA: Morning, Night, or With Food?

 TUDCA is a bile acid.
-Your gallbladder releases bile in response to fat intake, so timing your dose around your largest fat-containing meal is the most physiologically sensible approach.
+Your gallbladder releases bile when you eat fat.
+So the smart move is to time your dose with your largest fat-heavy meal.
 The two defensible timing strategies are:

 Option 1: With Your Largest Fat-Containing Meal

-Take 500 mg with dinner (or whenever your biggest meal happens).
-This piggybacks on your natural bile release and supports digestion of the meal itself.
-For most Australians eating a standard dinner with olive oil, butter, or animal fats, this is the simplest protocol.
+Take 500 mg with dinner.
+Or with your biggest meal of the day.
+This rides your natural bile release.
+It also supports digestion of the meal itself.
+Most Australians eat dinner with olive oil, butter, or animal fats.
+For them, this is the simplest protocol.

 Option 2: Empty Stomach, Morning

 Both options work.
-The bigger mistake is inconsistency — taking it whenever you remember, sometimes morning and sometimes night.
+The real mistake is taking it at random times.
+Some days morning.
+Some days night.
 Pick one anchor (breakfast or dinner), stick with it for 8 weeks, and only then reassess.

 Splitting a 1,000 mg Dose

-If you are running the therapeutic tier, split it: 500 mg with breakfast and 500 mg with dinner.
-This keeps serum levels steadier across the day and is gentler on the stomach than a single 1,000 mg bolus.
-TUDCA has a relatively short serum half-life after oral administration, so splitting also makes pharmacokinetic sense for continuous support.
+On the therapeutic tier?
+Split the dose.
+500 mg with breakfast.
+500 mg with dinner.
+This keeps serum levels steady across the day.
+It is also easier on the stomach than one big 1,000 mg dose.
+TUDCA has a short serum half-life after a dose.
+Splitting also makes sense for steady support.

 How Long Does TUDCA Take to Work?

 TUDCA is not a stimulant.
-You do not feel it the way you feel caffeine or a pre-workout.
-The timeline depends on what you are measuring:
+You will not feel a rush like caffeine or a pre-workout.
+The timeline depends on what you track:

 - Digestion and post-meal comfort: Some people notice less bloating and easier digestion of fatty meals within 3–7 days.
 This is the bile-flow effect and is the fastest-responding outcome.